WincerChan/InkStone/README.md

 ## Configuration

-All configuration is driven by environment variables:
+All configuration is driven by environment variables.
+You can also place them in a `.env` file; existing environment variables take precedence.

 - `INKSTONE_HTTP_ADDR` (default: `127.0.0.1:8080`)
 - `INKSTONE_INDEX_DIR` (default: `./data/index`)